SD › Best Time to Visit Scotland

 - Best Time for Sightseeing: The best time for sightseeing in Scotland is when there’s a good chance for decent weather, plenty of daylight, and fewer tourists to interrupt the views.
 That’s generally mid-April through May or mid-September through mid-October.

-Best Time to Visit for Good Weather: July and August bring the best chance for good weather and the warmest temperature of the year with afternoon highs average 19°C. Expect a mix of sunshine, clouds and rain throughout the country.
+- Best Time to Visit for Good Weather: July and August bring the best chance for good weather and the warmest temperature of the year with afternoon highs averaging 19°C. Expect a mix of sunshine, clouds, and rain throughout the country.

-Best Time for Castle Visits: Anytime of year is a good time to visit the castles, but if you’re looking for an uncrowded experience, go in the low season between November and April.
-No matter what the season, visiting early in the morning or at the end of the day not long before closing, the castles will usually be less crowded and have much shorter lines at the entrance.
+- Best Time for Castle Visits: Any time of year is a good time to visit the castles, but if you’re looking for an uncrowded experience, go in the low season between November and April.
+No matter what the season, by visiting early in the morning or at the end of the day not long before closing, the castles will usually be less crowded and have much shorter lines at the entrance.

-High Season: (July and August) The peak summer months are high tourist season in Scotland and the warmest time of the year with afternoon temperatures typically climbing to around 19°C. Expect a mix of sunny and rainy days, along with lots of daylights thanks to the country’s northern locale.
+- High Season (July and August): The peak summer months are high tourist season in Scotland and the warmest time of the year with afternoon temperatures typically climbing to around 19°C. Expect a mix of sunny and rainy days, along with lots of daylight thanks to the country’s northern locale.
 With the influx of visitors, expect ferries and busses to be full, while room rates and airfare will be at their highest.

-Shoulder Season: (May and June, September and October) The shoulder season is a great time to visit Scotland.
-Late spring and early summer mean pleasant temperatures and wildflowers in bloom, while autumn transforms landscapes with colorful foliage.
+- Shoulder Season (May and June, September and October): The shoulder season is a great time to visit Scotland.
+Late spring and early summer bring pleasant temperatures and wildflowers in bloom, while autumn transforms landscapes with colorful foliage.
 Expect afternoon highs of 11°C to 14°C, along with shorter lines at attractions and the possibility of some discounted airfares and hotel rates.